muhhx/muhhx/README.md

 Working with <strong>React and TypeScript</strong>.

-Learning <strong>GSAP, Three.js</strong> for better animations and UX.
+Learning <strng>GSAP and Three.js</strong> for better animations and UX.

 As a fun fact, I've played semi-professional soccer, traveling and competing in national tournaments here in Brazil.